 Sole Proprietorship (or Partnership)

 - Simple to maintain

 - Simple to tax

-- No separation of personal and business assets
+- A Sole Proprietorship offers no separation of personal and business assets

 - Privacy of some personal information not protected